What is Mindfulness? Mindfulness Courses Mindfulness Research

 This course uses students’ existing relationships with their bodies as a starting point for helping them mindfully engage with the present.
 Often, people who have experienced trauma experience disconnection from their physical bodies.
 This course allows students to start to safely re-inhabit their bodies through a variety of slow, meditative movement practices.

 This course is an extension of mindfulness and creativity.
 It was created due to high student demand and a desire to reach students where they are.
-Students are taught the basic tenets of mindfulness, and then transition to expressing themselves - particularly their emotions and troubling experiences- through spoken word.
+Students are taught the basic tenets of mindfulness, and then transition to expressing themselves - particularly their emotions and troubling experiences- through electronic music production.

 This course is taught by a local entrepreneur, and primarily focuses on bringing an enterprising mindset to at-risk youth in the community.
 Focusing on the empowerment that a mindfulness practice can offer, students are engaged to become future leaders of their own business.